allefabbri/BASH-utilities/README.md

 ## Library deployer
 This tool deploys a user-defined file or folder content into a number of hardcoded directories.
 The purpose is to simplify the proliferation of copies of the same lib files.
 Use with caution since it can overwrite importante changes, especially if used with the `-y` flag.

+## Count Line Of Code
+Count the line number of all the .c .cpp .h .hpp files starting a recursive search from the folder the script is run.